rtbrick/bngblaster/docsrc/sources/interfaces.rst

 ~~~~~~~~~~~~~~~~~

 The A10NSP interface function is required for :ref:`L2BSA <l2bsa>` tests and
-emulates an layer two provider interface.
+emulates a layer two provider interface.
 The term A10 refers to the end-to-end
 ADSL network reference model from TR-025.

 .. include:: configuration/interfaces_a10nsp.rst